- 2015 interim ordinary dividend

 If we do not hold direct credit details or a Dividend Reinvestment Plan (DRP) election, funds will be withheld until such time as direct credit details are received.
 Monies withheld will not accrue interest.

-If your registered address is outside these countries and you have not supplied details of a nominated account in one of the three countries, then you will receive an Australian currency cheque.
+If your registered address is outside these countries and you have not supplied details of a nominated account in one of the three countries, then you will receive a cheque in Australian dollars.

 A statement detailing your dividend payment will be provided to you at the time of the dividend.
 Depending upon your communication option election, you will receive either a copy of the statement in the mail or be sent an email to alert you to the payment and provide a link to our registrar, Link Market Services Limited’s, website, where you can view and / or download a copy of the statement.